robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 So, templating engines like Handlebars, Mustache, etc. are clueless, in that they don't acknowledge the rules and structure of the data they're working with — it's just plain text.
 This makes them a bad choice for generating data such as HTML, XML or JSON.
 A smart templating engine will acknowledge these things, and not only help you with escaping data, but warn you (loudly) when any kind of error happens!

+Most of the problem here lies on how people perceive Strings to be an "easy" solution for anything, and they just take the path of least friction — which is working within a structured world without any of the structure.
+This is possibly a

 - - -